yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/python/ysql-psycopg2.md

 ---
+title: Use Python to build a YugabyteDB application
-title: Build a Python application
+headerTitle: Build a Python application
 linkTitle: Build a Python application
-description: Build a Python application
+description: Use Python and YSQL to build a YugabyteDB application
 aliases:
   - /develop/client-drivers/python/
   - /latest/develop/client-drivers/python/